tylerwatkins101/Hotel_Review_Summary_Project/README.md

 ## Documentation of how the software is implemented

-The code is implemented as follows:
+The code is implemented as follows.

-There are 3 files:
+There are 3 files.

 1. cleaned_reviews.csv
   - A csv file containing over 25,000 hotel reviews.
 Originally downloaded from https://www.kaggle.com/datafiniti/hotel-reviews which I cleaned in a separate jupyter notebook for preparation to use with this project.